turbot/steampipe-docs/docs/snapshots/batch-snapshots.md

 ## Passing Inputs

-If your dashboard takes input parameters, you may specify them with one or more `--dashboard-input` arguments:
+If your dashboard has [inputs](/docs/reference/mod-resources/input), you may specify them with one or more `--dashboard-input` arguments:

 ```bash
 steampipe dashboard --snapshot --dashboard-input vpc_id=vpc-9d7ae1e7 \
   aws_insights.dashboard.aws_vpc_detail
 ```

-## Tagging snapshots
+## Tagging Snapshots

 You may want to tag your snapshots to make it easier to organize them.
 You can use the `--snapshot-tag` argument to add a tag: